 When starting out in trail running, forget about speed.
 Concentrate instead on remaining focused on the ground ahead, especially with more technical parts around uneven or slippery ground.
 Unlike with road running, trail running is much more work on arms for counter balance, and quads instead of calves, especially when hills are involved.

 When heading uphill, quick and light steps are the way to go.
 With a upright body (not crouched forward as many amateurs do) and your eyes forward.
 Use mainly your forefoot to run uphill, focusing less on overall speed and more on the consistency of quick and light steps to get you up the hills efficiently.
-For more, see our guide to running (and training) hills here.

 One of the parts about trail running most people love are the technical downhills.
 This is when there are rocks, roots and basically a large number of tricky elements making for hugely uneven terrain under foot, stopping you from hurtling down as fast as possible.